tmarois/laravel-ads-sdk/README.md

 **The goal of this package is to provide you with one SDK to manage all the platforms.**

-*Note: You do not need to use the Laravel Framework, it's not required, using the **manual-configuration** allows this package to be used in any project*
+*Note: You do not need to use the Laravel Framework, it's not required, using the **manual-configuration** allows this package to be used in any project.
+Using Laravel helps with using commands for authentication and initial setup.*

 ### (1) Installation